TravisAlston/Kitchen-Buddy/README.md

   ## Description

-  Kitchen Buddy is an application that makes your life easier in the kitchen.
+  Kitchen Buddy is a React application that makes your life easier in the kitchen.
 Our goal is to consolidates commonly sought after cooking knowlage into one easy to use application.
 This will save our users the time and avoid the frustration of having to make multiple searches or even purchases for reasources that can many times be spread out and difficult to find.
 Our app currently includes a measurement converter, ingredient substitutions, a cooking timer, and looking up and saving your favorite recipes.

   ## Deployed Application
   Kitchen Buddy can be found here! https://kitchen-buddy.herokuapp.com/